biagiocornacchia/microsoft-presidio-using-grpc/anonymizer/README.md

 * `PATH_ANONYMIZER_RESULTS`, `PATH_ANALYZER_RESULTS` and `PATH_FILES` are the directories where the anonymizer results will be saved and where the orignal text resides.

 ### Connection
-You should first establish a connection between the gRPC analyzer client and the gRPC analyzer server.
+You should first establish a connection between the gRPC anonymizer client and the gRPC anonymizer server.
 Here are two functions to manage connections:

 ```python
 class ClientEntity: